flatland-association/flatland-rl/CONTRIBUTING.rst

 6. Commit your changes and push your branch to Gitlab::

     $ git add .
-    $ git commit -m "Your detailed description of your changes."
+    $ git commit -m "Addresses #<issue-number> Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

 7. Submit a merge request through the Gitlab repository website.